Emman77240/record_shop_api/README.md

       https://mvnrepository.com/artifact/com.h2database

-      A fast SQL database that can run embedded or a server mode with support for transactions, encryption, full search, etc. Storage can be disk-based or in-memor.
+      A fast SQL database that can run embedded or a server mode with support for transactions, encryption, full search, etc. Storage can be disk-based or in-memory.